aaccurso/aaccurso.github.io/about.md

 > “Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

+If I had to choose one thing that really defines me, I'd say that's traveling – and everything that goes with it: visiting new places, meeting people from other cultures, escaping the routine, etc.

 ### Eurotrip

-After graduating from Engineering college, 2 friends and I decided to **travel throughout Europe for 1 month**.
+After graduating from Engineering school in Argentina, 2 friends and I decided to **travel around Europe for 1 month**.

-It was my first experience travelling abroad and it blew my head.
+It was my first experience travelling abroad and it _blew my head_.

-We had a great time visiting: Rome, Florence, Venice, Prague, Berlin, Amsterdam, Bruges, Paris and London.
+We had a great time visiting Rome, Florence, Venice, Prague, Berlin, Amsterdam, Bruges, Paris and London.

 ![Rome, Italy](https://fb-s-d-a.akamaihd.net/h-ak-xpt1/v/t1.0-9/13240044_1370975776254509_7561930312171630350_n.jpg?oh=8ad6faf4c8c1716da0b738af3e5b968d&oe=59860255&__gda__=1502956482_3f0b0de58c78d7c0bf7e1d4ede4ec2fe){:.is-centered style="max-height: 500px" title="Rome, Italy"}
-_The country of my predecessors :D_{:.is-centered}
+_Italy, the country of my predecessors :D_{:.is-centered}

 ### Chicago, USA

-A few months after the Eurotrip, an opportunity presented to travel to Chicago for work related reasons.
+A few months after the Eurotrip, an opportunity presented to travel to Chicago due to work reasons.

 I stayed there for a month and I fell in love with the multi-level _windy city_.